-After our November trip to the hurricane disaster area in Misssissippi we were over whelmed by the huge need that still existed.
-An estimated 70,000 residents of Mississippi alone lost their homes to Hurricane Katrina and many of these people were still living outside in a tent, FEMA trailer or a camper parked next to where their house used to be.
+After our November trip to the hurricane disaster area in Mississippi we were overwhelmed by the huge need that still existed.
+An estimated 70,000 residents of Mississippi alone lost their homes to Hurricane Katrina and many of these people were still living outside in a tent, FEMA trailer, or a camper parked next to where their house used to be.
 We thought of the upcoming Winter Break and of the many children who won’t have access to free meals during that time nor the relative security and comfort of their school.
 We wondered what their Christmas holiday was going to be like?

 Our Roots & Shoots pen pal project gave the participating Gulf coast elementary school children the gift of knowing that other kids were thinking of them during the Winter break.
 Even if their plight is no longer in the news at least other kids just like them (we matched kids of the same gender and of similar ages) were interested in how they were doing and sent them a holiday card or ornament that they created themselves.
 An example of a holiday card made by a third grader named Kai in Ventura is shown below.